devtks/devtks.github.io/_posts/2019-08-09-GitFlowzureDevops.md

 ![](/img/gitflow-azuredvops/reposbranches.PNG)

-First little thing to do (optional) is setting the `develop` branch as the Compare one.
+First, little thing to do (optional) is setting the `develop` branch as the Compare one.
 Then all the features branch will take the `develop` branch as a comparation reference and show how many commits behind or ahead it is.

 Click on the 3 dots and then `Set as compare branch`